Optional Coverage

 A person who operates an insured vehicle who is not considered the primary or principle driver.

-the term that describes the continuing of a court to try the case.
+the term that describes the responsibilities that are a regular part of a person’s job.

 This site contains general legal information but does not constitute professional legal advice for your particular situation.
 The Law Dictionary is not a law firm, and this page does not create an attorney-client or legal adviser relationship.
 If you have specific questions, please consult a qualified attorney licensed in your jurisdiction.